Azure/draft-classic/design.md

    app.py
 ```

-After running `prow up`, this directory would have a chart built for it:
+After running `prow create`, this directory would have a chart built for it:

 ```
 myapp/
+ chart/
+   Chart.yaml
+   templates/
+     deployment.yaml
+     service.yaml
+   values.yaml
  Dockerfile
  src/
    app.py
- charts/
-   myapp/
-     Chart.yaml
-     templates/
-       service.tpl
-       replicaset.tpl
-     values.yaml
 ```

-The `charts/myapp` directory is a complete Helm chart, tailored to your
+The `chart/` directory is a complete Helm chart, tailored to your
 needs.

 Inside of the `values.yaml` file, Prow configures images for your chart:

 ```
 name: myapp
-images:
- runner:
-   source: Dockerfile
-   imageRef: gcr.io/technosophos/myapp:latest
+version: 0.1.0
+registry: gcr.io
 ```

 This information is then available to all of your Helm charts. (e.g. via
-`{{.Values.images.runner.imageRef}}`)
+`{{.Values.name}}`)

 The contents of the `templates/` directory are determined by the
 particular Pack you've used.
 The `default` pack just creates a